equalitie/banjax/src/processor/readme.txt

 As this is build in a eclipse environment there are .cproject files added to this branch, if you don't need them, delete them.

+6.2 MEMORYUSAGE
+Memory usage for the HostHitmissFeature is:

+6.3 ARCHITECTURE
+The LogEntryProcessor runs in a seperate thread.
+LogEntries are fed by a concurrent fifo queue.
+We have made two assumptions:
+-The LogEntryProcessor is fast enough to prevent the queue from filling up and